kashvigarg/kashvigarg_/README.md

 - I'm obsessed with AI and not on the side of humans if there is ever a war.

-- I am passionate about Web Dev and UI/UX designing but everything comes secondary to Machine Learning.
+- I am really really passionate about Flutter but anything comes secondary to Machine Learning.

 Here's how you can find me!